 - Interaction with human beings

 Graduates of the Electrical Engineering and Information Technology department are well-prepared to actively shape this promising field's future.
-The biggest synergy with robotics is provided by the specialization field of automation technology for our "Electrical Engineering and Information Technology" Bachelor's program.
+The biggest synergy with robotics is provided by the specialization field of "Automation Technology and Robotics" (ATR) for our "Electrical Engineering and Information Technology" Bachelor's program.
 The following list provides an overview of current courses that deal with robotics:

 - Technical Mechanics (Technische Mechanik)